ethanstrominger/calendargroup/README.md

 # Purpose

+Version 1

-Version 1: Provide capability to select calendars from various web sources into a single subscribable calendar.
+Provide capability to select calendars from various web sources into a single subscribable calendar.
 Anyone can then subscribe to the aggregated calendar using their favorite calendar app using a URL.
 They will then be able to view the events from the aggregagated calendar in their calendar app and can optionally display them along with their other personal and subscribed calendars.
+For version 1, web sources will only be calendars in ICAL format.

+Version 2

 Sources for events will include calendars in ical format (most web calendars), web scraping of event bright and other sources, and CSV files.

+Version 3

+Add query conditions to an aggregated calendar to only show events that match that criteria.

-Version 2: Provide query capabilities for any calendar by date, time of day, online/offline, location, tags, and other criteria.
+Criteria will include day of the week, time of day, online/offline, location, tags, and other criteria.

+Version 4

+Add query condition for an availability calendar.

 # Technology